 Four North End restaurant owners say the $7,500 fee they had to pay to extend their restaurants to the public sidewalk is just horribly unfair and so they filed a federal lawsuit against the city today.

-Jorge Mendoza, owner of Vinoteca di Monica on Richmond Street, Patrick Mendoza, owner of Monica's Trattoria on Prince Street, Carlo Gomes, owner of Antico Forno and Terramia Ristorante, both on Salem Street, and Christian Silvestri, owner of Rabia's Dolce Fumo on Salem Street, allege the fee, which applies to many but not all restaurants in the North End, violates their constitutional rights to due process and equal protection as well as their rights under the commerce clause.
+Jorge Mendoza, owner of Vinoteca di Monica on Richmond Street, Patrick Mendoza, owner of Monica's Trattoria on Prince Street, Carla Gomes, owner of Antico Forno and Terramia Ristorante, both on Salem Street, and Christian Silvestri, owner of Rabia's Dolce Fumo on Salem Street, allege the fee, which applies to many but not all restaurants in the North End, violates their constitutional rights to due process and equal protection as well as their rights under the commerce clause.

 Jorge Mendoza and Gomes are also parties to a separate suit over Boston's now canceled indoor masking requirements, in which they are claiming they need to be paid $6 million for the alleged harm that did to them.